tarwn/lessthandot-hugo/blogs/content/posts/2015-06-17-t-sql-tuesday-67-extended-events-target-blog.md

     Rob Farley – “<a href="http://sqlblog.com/blogs/rob_farley/archive/2015/06/09/dbas-and-the-internet-of-things.aspx" target="_blank">DBAs and the Internet of Things</a>” – “<span style="color: #000000">Imagine that each configured event is a smart device, sitting somewhere, producing data in some semi-structured form.”
 Rob tells us why he thinks DBAs should be using XE to help them be superheros in an IoT world. </span>
   </li>
   <li>
-    Boris Hristov – “<a href="http://borishristov.com/blog/t-sql-tuesday-67-extended-events-and-distributed-replay/" target="_blank">Extended Events and… Distributed Replay</a>?” – Distributed Replay is one of those tools, like the first iterations of XE, that I don't use enough because it's not intuitive – and there's no GUI to get started with.
+    Boris Hristov – “<a href="http://borishristov.com/blog/t-sql-tuesday-67-extended-events-and-distributed-replay/" target="_blank">Extended Events and...
+Distributed Replay</a>?” – Distributed Replay is one of those tools, like the first iterations of XE, that I don't use enough because it's not intuitive – and there's no GUI to get started with.
 Boris loves it, though.
 Here, he walks us through how he solved the problem of capturing a workload with XE, then converted it to a trace that DR could read.
 This is great stuff!
 I love that he walks us through his troubleshooting approach.
   </li>
   <li>
-    Wayne Sheffield – “<a href="http://www.sqlsolutionsgroup.com/wean-off-sql-profiler-part-1/" target="_blank">Weaning yourself off of SQL Profiler (Part 1)</a>” – Wayne breaks down a problem many of us have – we've been using SQL Server for so long that a lot of our default troubleshooting tools use…Profiler.
+    Wayne Sheffield – “<a href="http://www.sqlsolutionsgroup.com/wean-off-sql-profiler-part-1/" target="_blank">Weaning yourself off of SQL Profiler (Part 1)</a>” – Wayne breaks down a problem many of us have – we've been using SQL Server for so long that a lot of our default troubleshooting tools use...Profiler.
 How do you move from Profiler to XE?
 Read his blog!
-(And…part 1?
+(And...part 1?
 I can't wait for the series, Wayne!)
   </li>
   <li>
     Aaron Bertrand – “<a href="http://sqlperformance.com/2015/06/extended-events/t-sql-tuesday-67-backup-restore" target="_blank">New Backup and Restore Extended Events</a>” – Backups and restores are the bread and butter of being a <del>good</del> great DBA.
 Aaron found some new XE events for backups and restores in SQL Server 2016 CTP2.
 I can't wait to try these out!